 - Coordination and Support actions (CSA) support coordination and networking activities for groups of procurers to investigate the feasibility and/or prepare the ground for concrete future innovation procurements.
 CSA grants do not provide EU co-financing for an actual procurement.

-- PCP or PPI Cofund actions co-finance both the procurement cost for groups of procurers to buy together the research, development and validation (PCP) or deployment (PPI) of innovative solutions as well as coordination and networking costs to prepare, manage and follow up such procurements.
-Minimum 2 public procurers from 2 different EU Member States or countries associated to Horizon 2020 are required in the buyers group, one of which will act as lead procurer to coordinate and lead the joint procurement on behalf of the buyers group.
+- PCP or PPI actions co-finance both the procurement cost for groups of procurers to buy the research, development and validation (PCP) or deployment (PPI) of innovative solutions as well as coordination and networking costs to prepare, manage and follow up such procurements.
+Minimum 2 public procurers from 2 different EU Member States or countries associated to Horizon 2020 are required in the buyers group, one of which will act as lead procurer to coordinate and lead one joint PCP or PPI procurement or several separate but coordinated PPI procurements for the buyers group.
 In addition other procurers, e.g. private or NGO, can be part of the buyers group.
 Other entities (e.g. experts, certification bodies) can participate also in the supporting coordination and networking activities part of the action, except entities that are potential suppliers of solutions for the procurement or have another potential conflict of interest with the procurement (same goes for CSAs).
 In total there must be minimum 3 participants from 3 different Member States or countries associated to Horizon 2020 in the action.
 Entities formed by several public procurers from different countries that satisfy the minimum requirements and have a mandate to procure on their behalf can apply alone (as sole participant) for this funding (e.g. European Groupings of Territorial Cooperation- EGTCs, European Research Infrastructure Consortia – ERICs, Central Purchasing Bodies etc.).

 For more information about the CSA and PCP and PPI Cofund action instruments, refer to the General Annexes of the Horizon 2020 Work Program (in Particular Annex C, D and E).